A Decade of Transformative Initiatives for Ocean Cleaning, River Rejuvenation and Environmental Sustainability

 What started as a café with a few hesitant visitors is now a busy restaurant with more than around 80 – 100 repeat visitors.
 DFT vulture cafés are built on trees where the birds can alight and food can be served.
 The menu includes the cattle carcasses and other animal carcasses which are Diclofenac free.
 My curiosity for the birds and the love for photographing them led me to this spot flocked by rare vultures and a variety of birds found swirling over a tree.
 On my next visit to the Vasna Barej, I came to know that it was a vulture café maintained by DFT said Rohan, a bird enthusiast and a budding wildlife photographer, is seen frequenting to DFT vulture café and paying to feed the vultures.

 The vulture café, is maintained by Preet (DFT appointed care taker) –a local of the village who brings the carcasses of the animals from the village or from the road mishaps to be hung on the branches.
 “Sometimes people pay me to feed the vultures.
-This has not only increased the no. of vultures and eagles at the spot but has also increased the no. of other rare bird species which are otherwise falling prey to the road accidents and toxic chemicals in their food chain”.
+This has not only increased the no. of vultures and eagles at the spot but has also increased the no. of other rare bird species which are otherwise falling prey to the road accidents and toxic chemicals in their food chain” for the better environment and ecosystem.

 The spot for the café was chosen after a survey done to locate the most frequented place by the birds.
 You can visit DFT vulture café if bird spotting or photographing them interests you.
 To visit the bird watcher’s paradise, call us or WhatsApp us at 9873522666.